ORNL/curifactory/docs/0.5.0/_sources/getting_started.rst.txt

 Experiment organization
 =======================

-While the above sections demonstrate enough to use curifactory in notebooks or a python shell, most of the power of curifactory comes from its ability to help organize experiment scripts and conduct more formal experiment runs with the included :code:`experiment` CLI tool.
+While the above sections demonstrate how to use curifactory in notebooks or a python shell, most of the power of curifactory comes from its ability to help organize experiment scripts and conduct more formal experiment runs with the included :code:`experiment` CLI tool.